 5 Tricks to Help You Survive the Heat on a Rafting Trip

-Now, with that little tip out of the way, we can move on to the real advice.
-Here are a few of our favorite tricks for staying cool when you’re out in the elements all day long.
+Below are a few of our favorite tricks for staying cool no matter how hot the temps are.
 In other words, this is what you need to know to avoid getting fried on a rafting trip.

 Wearing sunscreen goes without saying, but it’s the frequency that you put it on that’s key.
 You want to avoid the burn at all costs, otherwise, you’ll really find out what hot feels like.
 So, when you wake up, put on your sunscreen.
 Before you get on the boat for the day, put sunscreen on.
 When the boat pulls over to a beach for a quick leg stretcher, you guessed it, more sunscreen.
 After you swim or hit a crazy section of rapids, sunscreen.
 Apply it all day long, whenever you have the chance, and trust us, you’ll be a much happier (albeit greasier) camper.
 Worried about slathering on all that sunscreen?
 Here are some of our favorite eco-friendly brands.

 This one kind of goes against basic logic, because when you’re super hot you want to be in the least amount of clothes possible.
 But honestly, regardless of which river trip you’re on, when the temperature gauge is soaring and the sun is beating down on you all day long, sometimes the best thing you can do is stay covered.
 Invest in some lightweight UPF clothing that will provide extra help in blocking those UV rays even if you forget to dab the sunscreen underneath your armpit.
 And if you can only splurge on one piece of gear, choose a long-sleeve shirt with a UPF rating.
 And that brings us to our next tip…